 |Mrs Gadd’s class||Foundation stage gate||8:55||3:25|

 |Year 2||Main gate to KS1 playground||8:55||3:25|

 |Year 6||Gate near kids’ club||8:55||3:25|

 Parents should arrive on time to drop off/collect their child and quickly leave the school grounds once their child has gone into school/been collected.
 Ideally, only one adult should bring and collect.
 Parents with more than one child with different start and finish times should arrive at the earlier time and collect at the later time.
-If it is particularly crowded and difficult to maintain social distancing, parents/carers are encouraged to wear face coverings/masks.

 Communication with the class teachers is by phone or email.

 If parents need to pass a message to their child’s class teacher, they should do so by phoning or emailing school.
 It is not possible to talk at the gate as timings need to be strictly adhered to and maintaining social distancing may be difficult.
 Parents should not enter the foyer of the main school entrance unless absolutely necessary.
 If it is urgent then only one person should enter at a time.

 Each class has its own Google Classroom which we use to enhance the children’s learning both at school and at home.
 In the event of a local outbreak, or cases of infections in school, it may be necessary for individual children, classes or year groups to stay at home.
 We will always take and follow advice from our local health protection team and other appropriate authorities.
 If children do need to self-isolate, we will seamlessly switch to Google Classroom and provide access to high quality remote education.

 View the full Anthem risk assessment: guide for parents here.